 Read a Book

-This is more a goal really that everyone in the family has to have over the summer.
-If you’re looking for a good starting place for around 3rd grade, pick “My Life as a Book”, it’s about a summer reading list!
+This is more of a goal that everyone in the family has to have over the summer.
+If you’re looking for a good starting place for around 3rd grade, pick “My Life as a Book.”
+It’s about a summer reading list!
+You can also check out this list of books for kids of all ages.
+And if you’ve got tweens, you can get some great recommendations here.
+And, of course, Mom needs a good book, too!